PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Modelling of power converters preliminary analysis

 with the new state vector $x:=\mathrm{col}(\phi_L,q_C)\in\mathbb{R}^{n}$, denoting the collection of energy storing variables, \textit{i.e.} the fluxes of inductors $\phi_L\in\mathbb{R}^p$ and the charges of capacitors $q_C\in\mathbb{R}^q_{>0}$.
 Note that the system \eqref{eq:sys} can be equivalently rewritten in the conventional input-affine form:

 with vector field $f:\mathbb{R}^n\rightarrow\mathbb{R}^n$ and input matrix $g:\mathbb{R}^m\rightarrow\mathbb{R}^n$ given by:

 Because of the broad class of power converters described by \eqref{eq:sys} and the large variety of applications, control objectives can be of a very different kind.
 However, fundamental requirements, such as the ability to regulate the state near to suitable constant values, minimum performance, robustness to parameters uncertainties under limited sensing and actuation must be achieved independently from the specific application.
-In order to characterize the steady-state conditions achievable via an appropriate control of the power converter, we define the set of \textit{assignable equilibria} for the system \eqref{eq:sys}, that is, the set of (constant) vectors $ x\in\mathbb{R}^n$ such that
+In order to characterize the steady-state conditions achievable via an appropriate control of the power converter, we introduce the notions of set of \textit{assignable equilibria} and \textit{equilibrium control} for the system \eqref{eq:sys}.
+The set of assignable equilibria is given by the set